← All beaches & hotels

 Very Low Risk 1 / 5

-Ko Olina's man-made lagoons, including the lagoon fronting Aulani Resort, have consistently excellent water quality.
-The engineered lagoons maintain ocean connection while protecting against swell and limiting stormwater intrusion.
-DOH monitoring data for Ko Olina lagoons historically shows very low bacteria counts.
+Ko Olina's man-made lagoons, including the lagoon fronting Aulani Resort, have very low historical bacteria risk.
+The engineered lagoons maintain ocean connection while protecting against swell and reducing some stormwater exposure.
+DOH monitoring data for Ko Olina lagoons has historically shown low bacteria counts.

 Based on: Ko Olina lagoon DOH monitoring data, engineered lagoon design, limited development runoff